tidyverse/dplyr/tests/testthat/_snaps/join-cols.md

       join_cols(c("x", "y"), c("x", "z"), by = join_by(x, y > z), keep = FALSE)
     Condition
       Error:
       !
-Can't set `keep = FALSE` when using a non-equi, rolling, or overlap join.
+Can't set `keep = FALSE` when using an inequality, rolling, or overlap join.

 ---